mahmood25700/Cloud-Project/README (1).md

 - _TODO: List the IP addresses of the machines you are monitoring_

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+ .Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+  .Filebeat watches for the changes in the files in the locations that we specify or the log files and then collects and send the data to logstash/elasticsearch for example the    modifications in a file.
+  .
+Metricbeat collects the metric data from the services and the operating system and sends it to logstash/elasticsearch such as Apache service

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the .filebeat-playbook.yml and metricbeat-playbook.yml files to /etc/ansible.
-- Update the _____ file to include...
+- Update the file t/etc/ansible/hosts to include the ip address of the machine under webservers
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to3.21.128.178.5601 to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._